Education

 Graduate Course

-Large-Scale Machine Learning ELEG/FSAN 817
+Large-Scale Machine Learning ELEG/FSAN/CISC 817

 Course Description: Introduction to the analysis and processing of massive high-dimensional data.
 Massive data sets generally involve growth not only in the number of individuals represented but also in the number of descriptive parameters of the individuals, leading to exponential growth in the number of hypothesis considered.
 Approaches to address these problems exploit concepts from statistics and machine learning.